|

 - Group By

-- A way of arranging icons in a My Computer, Explorer, or Computer window by
+- A way of arranging icons in a Computer or File Explorer window by

 putting objects with similar characteristics together.
 You can group by name